1300 088 065

 Interest Rate Predictions For 2026 by Financial Institutions

-Predicting interest rates is usually a consensus game among economists.
-But for 2026, the major banks have completely different roadmaps.
+Predicting interest rates is usually a consensus game.
+However, for the remainder of 2026, the major banks have moved from optimism to a defensive “higher for longer” stance.

 Institution